 A personal loan for business also makes sense if time is a factor for you.

-The process of turning in a personal loan application and getting approved is often faster than a small business loan.
+The process of turning in a personal loan application and getting approved can sometimes be faster than a small business loan.

 As mentioned earlier, some business loans require collateral to protect the lender if the loan goes into default.

-If you prefer not to pledge collateral to back your loan (or you don’t have any collateral to pledge) the good news is that personal loans are usually offered in good faith, and your signature on the agreement is enough.
+If you prefer not to pledge collateral to back your loan (or you don’t have any collateral to pledge) the good news is that personal loans are sometimes offered in good faith, and your signature on the agreement may be enough.

 As with any major financial decision, you should carefully weigh the pros and cons of using a personal loan to operate your business before taking on debt.